Film : The Windermere Children

-A feature length film/drama ‘The Windermere Children’ commissioned by The BBC to commemorate the liberation of Auschwitz was broadcast on 27 January 2020 at 9pm on BBC2.
+A feature length film/drama ‘The Windermere Children’, commissioned by The BBC to commemorate the liberation of Auschwitz, was first broadcast on 27 January 2020 at 9pm on BBC2.

 “A sad, beautiful refugee story with an ending that took the breath away”